dmlc/cxxnet/README.md

 * Common Requirement:  NVIDIA CUDA with cuBLAS, cuRAND and cudaRT; OpenCV; mshadow (will be downloaded by using build.sh)
 * MKL version: Intel MKL directly run `build.sh`
 * If you don’t have MKL, using `make/build.sh` to build with CBLAS
+    - Depending your version of CBLAS(ATLAS, etc.), you may need to change -lblas to -lcblas in Makefile